 Monounsaturated fatty acids also aid in the absorption of fat soluble nutrients from the meal they are eaten with.
 The nutritional properties of avocado on its own are outstanding, but when eaten in a salad or with other antioxidant rich vegetables, it can greatly increase your uptake of their nutrients as well.

 Hunger and Weight Gain

-By preparing low-carb, high-protein avocado recipes, like the Wild Salmon, Pumpkin Seed and Avocado Salad or Avocado Omelette coming up next, most people will feel satisfied with their meals for much longer.
-And that, not avoiding all fats or starving yourself, is the key to weight loss that lasts.
+By preparing low-carb, high-protein avocado recipes, like this delicious avocado omelette for breakfast coming up next, most people will find themselves satisfied with their meals for much longer.
+And that, not avoiding healthy fats or starving yourself, is the key to weight loss that lasts.